 The National Trust for Historic Preservation's BARN AGAIN!
-Program helped farmers and ranchers find ways to maintain and use historic barns and agricultural buildings as part of modern agricultural production.
+Program is no longer active.
+While the program was active, it helped farmers and ranchers find ways to maintain and use historic barns and agricultural buildings as part of modern agricultural production.
 Created and managed in partnership with Successful Farming magazine, the BARN AGAIN!
 Program offered publications on technical issues, organized educational workshops and recognized good stewardship through an Awards Program.

 The BARN AGAIN!
 Program...

 - Promoted the preservation and practical use of older barns for today's farming needs

 - Provided practical, up-to-date information and technical assistance to barn owners

 - Presented annual awards for excellence in barn rehabilitation and farm and ranch preservation

 - Demonstrated that preserving sturdy old farm buildings can be very economical when compared to new construction

 - Assisted local groups in planning BARN AGAIN! workshops and training sessions

 - Worked with large and small acreage owners to more effectively use their older farm buildings